anastasiia-popova/Quantum-Badger/documentation.md

 ## Compute minors

 `compute_minors()`

-compute minors for all samples in `input`
+Computes minors for all samples in `input`

 ## Compute moments

-there is a class `MomentUtility()` which compute moments from minors up to 4th order for one sample.
+there is a class `MomentUtility()` which computes moments from minors up to 4th order for one sample.
-To use it one needs to crete an instanse of the class
+To use it one needs to create an instance of the class

 `moments =  MomentUtility(id_ = 1, n_moments = 4, path=path) `

-where `id_` is the id of a sample, `n_moments` number of moments for computation. (
+where `id_` is the id of a sample, and `n_moments` number of moments for computation.

 With export